 I am a computer scientist working as a Postdoctoral Researcher at the Oxford Robotics Institute, University of Oxford, where I am a part of the GOALS group led by Nick Hawes.
+I am also a Retained Lecturer in Engineering Science at Jesus College and an Honorary Research Fellow at UCL Computer Science.

 My primary goal is the development of artificial intelligence techniques for solving challenging decision-making problems effectively.
 My research interests are at the intersection of reinforcement learning and planning, graph learning, combinatorial optimization, and multi-agent systems.
 I am broadly interested in both fundamental research and application areas spanning robotics, operations research, computer and communication systems, and causal inference.

 News